-- Continue to build strong links with Blyth RFC and Northumberland RFU to ensure delivery of high quality teaching in Rugby as part of ‘All Schools’ initiative.
+- Continue to build strong links with local clubs to ensure delivery of high quality teaching for example, in Rugby as part of the ‘All Schools’ initiative.

-- External coaches to help with delivering P.E lessons, after school clubs and CPD sessions to improve the quality and increase the number of children participating in extra-curricular activities and to increase the level of coaching.
+- Make use of external coaches to help with delivering P.E lessons, after school clubs and CPD sessions to improve the quality and increase the number of children participating in extra-curricular activities and to increase the level of coaching.

 - Curriculum and extra-curricular opportunities were offered in a wide range of team and individual games, dance, athletics, swimming and fitness.